2nd man convicted in Whitmer plot gets 4 years in prison

-A man who pleaded guilty to conspiring to kidnap Michigan’s governor in 2020 was sentenced to four years in prison Thursday.
+A man who pleaded guilty to conspiring to kidnap Michigan’s governor in 2020 was granted a major break Thursday and sentenced to four years in prison.

-Kaleb Franks was rewarded for testifying for prosecutors at two trials and he will get credit for the two years already spent in custody.
-But his sentence was longer than the term given to another man who had quickly cooperated and pleaded guilty much earlier.
+Kaleb Franks was rewarded for testifying for prosecutors at two trials.
+His sentence was longer than the term given to another man who was the first to plead guilty but it still carried a significant benefit.

+Franks “made the right decision and came clean.
+That’s encouraging,” U.S. District Judge Robert Jonker said.

 Franks was among six anti-government extremists who were charged in federal court with conspiracy and other crimes.
 Investigators said the group’s goal was to kidnap Gov. Gretchen Whitmer and incite a U.S. civil war — the “boogaloo” — before the 2020 presidential election.

-“I would like to start by saying I’m sorry to the governor and her family,” Franks told U.S. District Judge Robert Jonker in Grand Rapids, Michigan.
+“I would like to start by saying I’m sorry to the governor and her family,” Franks said in federal court in Grand Rapids, Michigan.

 “I understand that this experience had to have been very traumatizing and difficult,” he said.
 “I’m ashamed and embarrassed of my actions, and I regret every decision that I made.”